Last Updated on August 26, 2021 by Oddmund Groette

 Why be a proprietary trader?

-A second reason is leverage.
+A second reason for becoming a prop trader is leverage.
 If you are a retail trader you are limited by strict rules, while a prop firm can give you “endless” leverage.
 It’s an agreement between you and the management of the prop firm.
 This is, of course, a huge advantage for traders with small accounts.
 As a retail client you face restrictions:

 Retail vs. proprietary trading